yyklee/Experimentation/README.md

 ## A/B Testing Project

 **[Health Care App Message Optimization](https://github.com/yyklee/social-event-experimentation):**
-Given that the app users are primarily socially avoidant individuals, we recognize the importance of maximizing their participation rates.
-By incorporating different message types, we aim to influence their emotional state positively and create a more engaging and encouraging sign-up process.
-To achieve this goal, we decided to use experimentation to find out the optimal lay-out of the page by carefully crafting the messaging and event types presented on the sign-up page.
+The project's goal is to optimize the sign-up process for a health care app targeted at socially avoidant individuals.
+A/B testing is used to experiment with different message types and event presentations on the sign-up page to positively influence users' emotional state and improve participation rates.

 ## Statistics for Experiments
 **[Behavioral Experiments with R](https://github.com/yyklee/R-for-behavioral-experimentations):**
-R Syntax for behavioral science experiments I organized for RAs.
-It includes analytical methods such as linear & logistic regression, ANOVA, multi-level modeling and also how to test for assumptions and calculate effect size using R.
+I have organized R syntax for Research Assistants and to help perform various analytical methods, including linear and logistic regression, ANOVA, multi-level modeling, testing for assumptions, and calculating effect sizes.

 ## Blog Posts on Online Experiments & Causal Inferences
 - **Key Terms in Experimentations**